Ostin-Oskarose/Ostin-Oskarose/README.md

 ### 💬 About Me

-- I love computers, working with them and learning more about them.
+- I like computers, working with them and learning more about them.
 - I enjoy tinkering, programming and setting up technological things.
 - I love music - creating and listening to it 😄 I'm a multi-instrumentalist though I mainly focus on guitar, all other instruments I like to experiment with and try to learn them.
-- I also love working on scale miniatures, mainly warhammer 40k but also gundams and many other types of models.
+- I also enjoy working on scale miniatures, mainly warhammer 40k but also gundams and many other types of models.

 ### 🖥️ Tools and Technologies
 <div>